 - Use ATMs in controlled areas such as within banks, shops and shopping centres.
 Avoid ATMs that open onto the street, especially at night.

 - Never accept food or drinks from strangers.
 Never leave food or drinks unattended.

-- Check prices prior to ordering food and drinks, especially at bars and "cabarets".
+- Check prices before to ordering food and drinks, especially at bars and 'cabarets'.

-- Check the Cyprus police website for the latest on common scams in Cyprus.
+Cyprus police website for the latest on common scams.

 Terrorism is a threat throughout the world, including in Europe.
-Terrorist attacks have occurred in a number of European cities, including Brussels, Paris, Copenhagen, Glasgow, London, Madrid, Moscow and Oslo.
+Terrorist attacks have occurred in a number of European cities.
 Targets have included public transport and transport hubs, and public places frequented by foreigners.
 In addition, a number of planned attacks have been disrupted by European security services in recent years.

 - Be alert to possible threats, especially in public places.

 - Exercise particular caution around locations known to be possible terrorist targets.